MCP4Public/landing-page/README.md

 - **Real-time Updates**: Instant updates when adding, removing, or updating grants

 **Perfect for:** Companies looking for a user-friendly interface to manage their funding opportunities and generate professional reports.

+⚠️ The Demo during the hackathon was hosted temporarly online, but now the endpoint has been teared down!
+You can always try it locally following the instructions at [backend repo](https://github.com/MCP4Public/look-4-fundings/)

 ---